RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Summarizing is a great way to tie everything together and synthesize information into smaller chunks.
 It's a great way to create neural connections between ideas that are related.

-## Interleaving (ToDo)

-Practice jumping between different types of problems, concepts, and procedures. eg. skipping around to problems in different chapters.
-This mixes up your learning and builds flexibility and creativity.

-# Illusions of Competency
+### Illusions of Competency (Focus Mode)

 Studies have shown that highlighting text can fool you into thinking you know the information you highlighted, when that may not be the case.
 Instead, test yourself on your knowledge by trying to recall the information without it in front of you.

 Write notes in margins instead of highlighting

 Recall information without notes in front of you

 Making mistakes are illusions of competency you have caught.

 Keep deliberately practicing

+## Verify Answers (Focus Mode)

+Check your answers as soon as you have completed them.
+Analyze the solution and always look at the big picture.

-## Picture walk (Diffuse Mode)
+## Interleave (Focus Mode)

-When reading something for the first time, do a picture walk of the material.
-If you are reading a chapter, skim ahead and look at the general theme of the chapter.
-Look at the pictures, read the headings and bolded text, and get an idea of what you're about to learn.
-The goal isn't to understand everything.
-You are just trying to become familiar with the material.
-When you actually read the chapter, you may find it easier to see how the details fit into the theme of the chapter.
+Once you have a basic understanding, practice jumping between different types of problems, concepts, and procedures. eg. skipping around to problems in different chapters.
+This mixes up your learning and builds flexibility and creativity.
+You may find surprising connections between different disciplines.

-## Create and do mock tests (Both modes) (ToDo)
+## Create Mock Test Environment (Both modes)

+Creating mock tests are a great way to test your mastery of a subject once you feel you have a solid grasp.
+Create a mock test where you are timed, can't look at your notes, and the questions aren't in the same order that they were when you learned them.
+The closer you can make it to an exam setting, the more prepared you will feel during the actual exam.

 ## Putting it all together with Focus, Understand, and Concept (FUC)